persocom01/Azur-Lane-Drama-CD-Union-episode-visualization/README.md

 ## License

-This project is licensed under a modified MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under a MIT License - see the [LICENSE.md](LICENSE.md) file for details